-So, the inner city is a bit of drag.
+So, the inner city is a bit of a drag.
 A lot of not-so-special-shopping, nice photo opportunities, some swans and a lot of generic food-chain options.
 And, then there is this little Art Nouveau treasure.
 Only a few steps away from the City Town Hall (Rathaus) and the Alster.
 A classic.

 The grand hall (built in 1882) with its tiled ceiling is nothing short of spectacular.
 The style and atmosphere are very authentic, the waiters have French accents and are just a bit arrogant.